theaminuli/ai-summarizer/readme.txt

 ### 0.2.0 - 2025-01-09
 #### Fixed

-* Renamed plugin to AI Summarizer Button for clarity and WordPress.org compliance
+* Renamed plugin to AI Summary Button for clarity and WordPress.org compliance
 * Updated text domain to ai-summarizer-button
 * Improved documentation and descriptions